tommywalkie/Deno.watchFs/README.md

 ### Move a folder

-If the folder came from outside the watching scope, folder items will also emit events like if they were created.
+Unlike folder copies, if the copied folder is located outside the watching scope, folder items won't emit events, so you may have to walk the new folder and register items.

 ```js
 Deno.mkdirSync(join(path, 'foo'), { recursive: true })